wp-plugins/slickr-flickr/readme.txt

 == Upgrade Notice ==

-= 2.5 =  Optional:  inludes option to hide error message when no photos are found
+= 2.5.2 = Optional:  Fetch all Flickr photos over HTTPS to prevent Mixed Content warning on SSL only sites

 == How to Use The Plugin ==